DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 # Avionics Setup

 DCC Waypoint Editor (DCSWE) currently supports avionics setup for the F-16C Viper.
-The following state, in addition to waypoints, in the Viper's avionics can be set up:
+The following state, in addition to waypoints, from the Viper's avionics can be set up:

 - TACAN, in yardstick mode
 - MFD formats for use on the left and right MFDs in NAV, AA, AG, and DGFT master modes

 At present, this support is specific to the Viper.
-As other airframes may have some analogous state, we may extend the support in the future.
+As other airframes can have some analogous state, we may extend the support in the future.

 > **NOTE:** This functionality will eventually be replaced by DCS DTC support if and
 > when ED makes that happen.

-Because DCSWE cannot always determine avionics state (e.g., it is difficult to determine which MFD format is currently selected), DCSWE makes some assumptions, detailed below, around the initial configuration of the avionics.
+Because DCSWE cannot always determine avionics state (e.g., it is difficult to determine which MFD format is currently selected from information accessible from DCSWE), DCSWE makes several assumptions, detailed below, around the initial configuration of the avionics.

 > **NOTE:** If the state does not match the expected initial configuration, the updates
 > that DCSWE performs may not yield the desired results.

 Avionics setup can be done as part of loading a profile or a mission (in DCSWE JSON format) into the jet.
-For non-native mission setups (e.g., CombatFlite), you can either import into a native DCSWE profile and set the avionics setup, or tell DCSWE to use a default avionics setup (through preferences) when configuring the jet using non-native sources.
+For non-native mission setups (e.g., CombatFlite), you can either import into a native DCSWE profile and set the avionics setup through the DCSWE profile, or tell DCSWE (through preferences) to use a default avionics setup when configuring the jet using non-native sources.

 As with waypoint entry, it is important to minimize interactions with the jet while DCSWE is driving the cockpit switches.